Joey Votto Player Props: Reds vs. Pirates

-On Saturday, Joey Votto (.656 slugging percentage in past 10 games, including four home runs) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 7:05 PM ET.
+On Sunday, Joey Votto (.656 slugging percentage in past 10 games, including four home runs) and the Cincinnati Reds play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+He had a hitless showing in his last game (0-for-3) against the Pirates.

 Joey Votto Game Info & Props vs. the Pirates